 UF IFAS Lakewatch

 Cast off the lines and sample for science!
 Boaters are needed to monitor water quality once a month, year round.
 Training is provided throughout the year.
 Volunteers are needed at locations in Escambia Bay, Pensacola Bay, Bayou Texar, Bayou Chico, Bayou Grande, Big Lagoon, and Lower Perdido Bay.
-For more information, contact Rick O’Connor for Escambia County and Chris Verlinde for Santa Rosa County.
+For more information, contact Rick O’Connor for Escambia County and Thomas Derbes for Santa Rosa County.

 Salinity Monitoring